thisMatter.comMoneyInsurance

 Losses must be accidental and unintentional.
 If they were not, then a moral hazard would be created, where many people would cause losses to collect insurance.
 This would raise premiums to unaffordable levels, and make payouts by the company unpredictable, since the losses would not occur by chance.
 People would stop paying premiums if they knew that the premiums were used to enrich dishonest people.
 For instance, one reason why insurance companies rarely cover mental illness is because it is easily feigned, and thus, it would be difficult to prevent dishonesty.

 Another requirement to keep premiums affordable is that the loss must be determinable and measurable.
-The reason for the loss must be determinable because an insurance company will only pay for a loss if the loss was for a covered reason.
-The loss must be measurable to know what to pay out, because an insurance company will only pay to cover the actual loss, and no more.
-If the insurance company paid more than the actual loss, then the insured could make a profit by causing partial losses, then collecting the entire amount from the insurance company.
+The loss must be determinable because an insurance company will only pay for a loss if the loss was for a covered reason.
+The loss must be measurable to know how much to pay, because an insurance company will only pay to cover the actual loss, and no more.
+If the insurance company paid more than the actual loss, then the insured could make a profit by causing partial losses, then collecting the entire amount from the insurance company, thereby violating the principle of indemnity.
 This would not only increase premiums because of the larger payout, but it would also create a moral hazard by motivating some people to cause losses to profit from insurance, raising premiums even more.

 Predictable Payouts